abigailrb03/cs294-project/src/project/README.md

 uv run flask --app daylist init-db
 ```

+Verify that:

+- You have a new directory called `.venv` (this is your virtual environment)
+- You have a new directory called `instance` (this contains your database)

+**You can ignore the contents of these directories and you should NOT modify them.**

 > Note: The `uv` tool will automatically ensure that you have the correct dependencies installed
 > and you are running the given command in a virtual environment when you prefix
 > commands with `uv run <command>`.
 You can also manually ensure your environment is setup